ResearchComputing/Documentation/docs/running-jobs/batch-jobs.md

 ### Job Flags

 The `sbatch` command supports many optional flags.
 To review all the options, please visit the Slurm [sbatch page](http://slurm.schedmd.com/sbatch.html).
-Below, we have listed a few ones you may want to consider when submitting your job via
+Below are a few flags you may want to consider when submitting your job via `sbatch`.
-`sbatch`.

 | Type                   | Description                                         | Flag                       |
 | :--------------------- | :-------------------------------------------------- | :------------------------- |